influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/payloadField.md

 withName(name)
 ```

-Name acts as key that holds the value at the path.
+"Name acts as key that holds the value at the path."

 ### fn withPath